eeriemyxi/athe/README.md

 Deno (v2) runtime is required for it to run.

-You can also get self-constained executables from [GitHub Releases](https://github.com/eeriemyxi/athe/releases).
+You can also get self-contained executables from [GitHub Releases](https://github.com/eeriemyxi/athe/releases).
 Keep in mind they are large in size for what little functionality this program has to offer.